Hastings: Road

 Hastings urban area (2011 census: includes Bexhill) is by a sizeable margin the most populous area in Britain to have no direct dual-carriageway link to the national motorway network.
 There are two major roads in Hastings: the A21 trunk road to London; and the A259 coastal road.
 Both are beset with traffic problems: although the London road, which has to contend with difficult terrain, has had several sections of widening over the past decades there are still many delays.
 Long-term plans for a much improved A259 east–west route (including a Hastings bypass) were abandoned in the 1990s.
 A new Hastings-Bexhill Link Road opened in April 2016 known as the A2690 with the hope of reducing traffic congestion along the A259 Bexhill Road.
 The new link road travels from Queensway in the North of Hastings and joins up to the A259 in Bexhill.
 Hastings is also linked to Battle via the A2100, the original London road.

 The town is served by Stagecoach South East buses on routes that serve the town, and also extend to Bexhill, Eastbourne and Dover as part of The Wave route.
 Stagecoach also run long distance buses up to Northiam, Hawkhurst, Royal Tunbridge Wells, Ashford and Canterbury.

-National Express run service 023 to London.
+National Express used to run service 023 to London but as of May 2025 it appears to have ceased operation and no longer appears among National Express timetables.

 National rail

 Hastings has four rail links: two to London, one to Brighton and one to Ashford.
 Of the London lines, the shorter is the Hastings Line, the former South Eastern Railway (SER) route to Charing Cross via Battle and Tunbridge Wells, which opened in 1852; and the longer is the East Coastway Line, the former London, Brighton & South Coast Railway (LBSCR) route to Victoria via Bexhill, Eastbourne and Lewes.
 Trains to Brighton also use the East Coastway Line.
-The Marshlink Line runs via Rye to Ashford where a connection can be made with Eurostar services, and is unelectrified except for the Hastings to Ore segment.
+The Marshlink Line runs via Rye to Ashford, and is unelectrified except for the Hastings to Ore segment.

 A historic British Rail Class 201 "Thumper" can sometimes be seen on historic runs to and from Hastings.

 Hastings is served by two rail companies: Southeastern and Southern.
 Southeastern services run along the Hastings Line, generally terminating at Hastings, with some peak services extending to Ore; the other lines are served by Southern, with services terminating at Ore or Ashford.

 The town currently has four railway stations: from west to east they are West St Leonards, St Leonards Warrior Square, Hastings and Ore; this latter has been proposed to be renamed to Ore Valley.
 There is also one closed station and one proposed station in the area.
 West Marina station (on the LBSCR line) was very near West St Leonards (on the SER line) and was closed in 1967.
 A new station has been proposed at Glyne Gap in Bexhill, which would also serve residents from western Hastings.